markhuberty/fuzzygeo/README.md

 fuzzygeo
 ========

 `fuzzygeo` provides a fuzzy geocoding routine for geocoding at the named entity (city or similar) level.
 It has been built to resolve messy address and address-in-name data supplied in the [PATSTAT](http://www.epo.org/searching/subscription/raw/product-14-24.html) international patent file.
 It computes edit distances between city names and parsed addresses to find appropriate matches.
-To keep search times reasonable on long city lists, it first tries to intelligently restrict the set of possible cities using phonetic hashing.
+To keep search times reasonable on long city lists, it first tries to intelligently restrict the set of possible cities.

 `fuzzygeo` requires a database of named entities matched to their latitudes and longitudes.
 For PATSTAT, we used the [Maxmind](http://www.maxmind.com/en/worldcities) database.
-But any database that can be coerced to a form `city`:`lat`:`lng` will work.
+But any database that can be coerced to a form `country`:`region`:`city`:`lat`:`lng`:`population` will work.

 Use
 ------